 Norfolk Island residents who were aged over 31 at 1 July 2016 had until 30 June 2017 to purchase hospital cover without incurring a Lifetime Health Cover loading.
 If those residents did not take out hospital cover before 1 July 2017, the LHC loading is based on the age of the resident at their time of joining.
 Younger residents will have until their normal LHC base day or the 1 July following their 31st birthday to purchase hospital cover without incurring a LHC loading.

 From 1 July 2016, residents of Norfolk Island became eligible for Medicare benefits and are therefore also able to purchase Australian private health insurance policies.
-Residents of Norfolk Island can purchase the same policies as residents of NSW.
+Residents of Norfolk Island can purchase the same policies as residents of Queensland.

 An example: Jennifer is a resident of Norfolk Island and her date of birth is 23 May 1975.
 She had until 30 June 2017 to take out hospital cover to avoid LHC loading.
 Jennifer did not purchase hospital cover until 28 July 2019 and therefore needs to pay 28% LHC loading (2% per year x 14 years over age 30).